alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 … shows how simple the basic fluid style support can be.
 It just takes the API function to call (e.g. `Ellipse`) and the call arguments; calls that function with the specified arguments; and returns a reference to self so that one can fluidly tack on more calls.
 With the relevant API function as argument one avoids having to define a separate such wrapper for each API function.

-However, since the Windows API is designed to alway be usable from C, the position and size of the ellipse must be specified as the individual member values of a `RECT`, like this:
+However, since the Windows API is designed to alway be usable from C, with `simple_draw` the position and size of the ellipse must be specified as the individual member values of a `RECT`, like this:

 ```cpp
 canvas.use( Brush_color( orange ), Pen_color( yellow ) ).draw(